 Incredible Jeep stunts!

-But the highlight of the show is the “spade” category: the event consists in loading the Willys with 1800 kg of regional products (coffee bags, bananas…) or others.
+But the highlight of the show is the “stunt” category: the event consists in loading the Willys with 1800 kg of regional products (coffee bags, bananas…) or others.
 The weight must be extremely well distributed in the rear part of the Willys so that when accelerating, the car tilts and rolls… on its two rear wheels as long as possible in a straight line!
-A kind of Jeep rodeo, which attracts thousands of curious people and tourists every year…
+A kind of Jeep rodeo, which attracts thousands of curious people and tourists every year.